-Prior to the dissertation defense, the PhD candidates are required to:
+Prior to the dissertation defense, the Ph.D. candidates are required to:

 - ensure that the dissertation conforms with the accepted prospectus and all other University requirements, - schedule the dissertation defense, reserve a room, and appropriate multimedia equipment, - distribute copies of the dissertation to the Supervisory Committee at least four weeks prior to the defense, - submit a copy of the dissertation at least two weeks prior to the defense date via the online Defense Draft Submission Form.
-Upon submission, copies will be automatically sent to the School of Information Subject Librarian, the Dean of the College of Communication and Information, the Director of the iSchool, and the Doctoral Program Committee Chair. - enroll in LIS8985 (Dissertation Defense) for zero hours at the beginning of the semester in which the defense of the dissertation is to be held, and - submit the online Defense Announcement Form located in the Manuscript Clearance Portal at least two weeks prior to the dissertation defense date.
+Upon submission, copies will be automatically sent to the School of Information Subject Librarian, the Dean of the College of Communication and Information, the Director of the iSchool, and the Doctoral Program Committee Chair. - enroll in LIS8985 (Dissertation Defense) for zero hours at the beginning of the semester in which the defense of the dissertation is to be held, - initiate the manuscript clearance process (see instructions below), and - submit the online Defense Announcement Form located in the Manuscript Clearance Portal at least two weeks prior to the dissertation defense date.